|

 Clifford Swan Co.
 Plan as surveyed by Boudreau and Manne in that same

-documents an important distinction between the defined 50-foot Right-of- Way
+an important distinction between the defined 50-foot Right-of- Way and the

-and the actual “Traveled Way” the road makes as it is on the ground; noting
+actual “Traveled Way” the road makes as it is on the ground; noting that the

-that the actual road is not anywhere 50 feet wide and that the Right-of-Way
+actual road is not anywhere 50 feet wide and that the Right-of-Way extends on

 Way”, of the actual road, marked off on the Survey as dashed lines mostly,

-Page 139 at the Kennebec County and Registry of Deeds for a copy of the
+139 at the Kennebec County and Registry of Deeds for a copy of the original

 on the Survey which incorrectly labels Lot #95 as Lot #96.
 The registered Deed and the Monmouth Tax